vic-ma/howtodismantle.github.io/_posts/2024-02-29-Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.md

 ## Result and conclusion

 The following recording shows the Peaboard app in action.
-As you saw in the this article we only need a few steps to be able to execute the function module and process the result properly.
+As you saw in this article, we only need a few steps to be able to execute the function module and process the result properly.
 A lot of SAP standard function modules are rather complicated, but this one is easy to use and handle.

 ![image](/assets/2024-02-29/result.gif)